Rachelonline/crawlers/README.md

 ## Deployment

 Deployment is triggered by a push to the master branch.
-This runs deploy.yml a Github Action which deploys the function to Azure.
+This runs deploy.yml a Github hook which deploys the function to Azure.